delveccj/CSC395_Fall24/ServicesExample/create_a_service.md

-Certainly!
-Here’s a rephrased version with a clear emphasis on learning microservices, security concepts, and malware awareness.

----

 ### Microservice Educational Example: Flask and Basic Security Practices

 This example is designed to help students understand **how to build a simple Flask microservice** and explore the **security implications** of command execution in a web application.
 The code demonstrates restricted command execution within a microservice, highlighting both microservice basics and the importance of security controls.